The Case Management Process

 Case Management is a collaborative process between a student, a Case Manager, and other concerned parties with the intention of improving the student's academic and personal outcomes.
-It usually involves a meeting with the Case Manager who will listen to the student's case, offer support, connect the student with resources, and facilitate positive solutions.
-The Case Manager may also follow up with the student and/or other parties concerned (i.e., the student's faculty) where necessary.
+It usually involves a meeting with a Case Manager who will listen to the student's case, offer support, connect the student with resources, and facilitate positive solutions.
+A Case Manager may also follow up with the student and/or other parties concerned (i.e., the student's faculty) where necessary.

-The objectives of the Case Manager are to:
+The objectives of Case Managers are to:

 - Provide students with support and referrals;